teplovavo/JS-loops-functions-practice-sba308/README.md

 For each submission, I made sure it belongs to the right assignment, and then I checked if the learner is already in the result.
 If they aren’t, I create a new object for that learner.
 I also converted the submission date to a Date object and checked if the submission was late.
 If it was late, I deducted 10% from the score.

 After that, I calculated the percentage of the score for each assignment and stored it in the learner’s data.
 I also updated the learner’s total points and possible points to use them later for calculating their average.

+I converted data in object, checked the current date.
+Skipped future assignments.
+Checked if points valid, throw an error if not.
+Catched error.